 The Rising Price of Coffee – Our very own Cafe Culture Magazine featured several articles on this very topic in the new year.
-Toward the end of last year CEO of Cafe Culture, Sean Edwards was already foreseeing an inevitable price increase on a cup of coffee by cafes around the world, as the steady increase in the cost of green bean suddenly hit a staggering 30-40%.
+CEO of Cafe Culture, Sean Edwards toward the end of last year was already forseeing an inevitable price increase on a cup of coffee by cafes around the world as the steady increase in the cost of green bean suddenly hit a staggering 30-40%.

 Justin Metcalf, owner of Aurigin Coffee, provided an insightful article on the impact of Covid-19 on the global coffee supply chain, and how the changing climate continues to influence the price of your cup of coffee.

 Phillip Di Bella, Coffee industry mogul and CEO of The Coffee Commune, added his point of view in his article on the effects of rising coffee prices on Australia’s cafe culture, asking the question will coffee, an everyday expenditure for most consumers, become a luxury?
 Read full article here.

 Published articles in the industry’s leading publication – Cafe Culture Magazine featuring ‘The price rise of coffee’.

 It seems though the topic has gone viral – with reports on major television networks recently, including this report on ABC News Think you’re paying too much for your morning coffee?
 The worst is yet to come.

 President of the Café Owners and Baristas Association of Australia, David Parnham explaining to the ABC “It’s nearly five times the container prices of two years ago due to global shortages of containers and ships to be able to take things around the world.”

 David also spoke with 4BC radio station in Queensland, reiterating that the price rise of coffee has been long overdue and there’s numerous reasons why it will need to increase.
 Predicting a rise to around $6 a cup in Brisbane and surrounds.